 On the north side of the park is a fine statue in bronze of William Earl Dodge (1805-83), businessman (a founder of Phelps, Dodge & Company, leaders in the copper trade) and philanthropist.
 John Quincy Adams Ward, an American, created the statue, which was dedicated in Herald Square, in 1885.
 In 1941, when Herald Square was renovated, the Dodge statue was moved to its present location.

-At the western gateway to the park is the pink granite Josephine Shaw Lowell Memorial Fountain, dedicated in 1912.
+At the western gateway to the park on the Fountain Terrace is the pink granite Josephine Shaw Lowell Memorial Fountain, dedicated in 1912.
 This was the city’s first public memorial dedicated to a woman.
-Lowell (1843-1905) was a social worker and founder of the Charity Organization Society.
+Lowell (1843-1905) was a social worker and progressive reform leader, best known for creating the New York Consumers League.
+She also founded several charitable organizations, including the New York Charity Organization, the Woman's Municipal League, and the Civil Service Reform Association of New York State.
 Charles Adams Platt designed the fountain.

 At the west end of the park is a bronze statue of José Bonifácio de Andrada e Silva (1763-1838), dedicated in 1955.
 The statue was a gift from the people of Brazil at the time that Sixth Avenue was renamed to Avenue of the Americas in honor of pan-Afmerican cooperation.
 Andrada was a leader in the fight for Brazilian independence from Portugal and served as the newly independent country’s first prime minister.
 The sculptor is José Otavio Correia Lima.